Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 **Solution/Workaround:**

-The only option is to downgrade to 2019 or update to 2022+ versions since Autodes rarely patches old versions.
+The only option is to downgrade to 2019 or update to 2022+ versions since Autodesk rarely patches old versions.

 .. _broken-graphs: